shannoncruey/webpy-jquery-sampleapp/README.md

 webpy-jquery-sampleapp
 ======================

-A tutorial web application using web.py and jQuery
+A tutorial web application using web.py and jQuery.